aws-samples/aws-do-cli/README.md

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License
-This library is licensed under the MIT-0 License.
+This library is licensed under the Apache 2.0 License.
 See the [LICENSE.txt](LICENSE.txt) file.

 ## References
 * [Do framework / depend-on-docker project](https://github.com/iankoulski/depend-on-docker)